 In an ideal world, everyone who will be part of the exterior paint decision-making process should be present when meeting with painting companies.
 This helps to get everyone’s input and get all your questions answered upfront.
 However, we realize in today’s world this isn’t always possible, so the best plan is to talk through the project together beforehand, including:

 - Deciding what color and finish you want in what areas.
 For instance, do you prefer your gutters to match or contrast?

 - What is your budget?

 - Are there things you did not like the last time you painted?
 Things you wish had been done differently?

 Some painting contractors only use one type of paint.
 But we love offering our customers options.
-For exterior painting, we use professional quality paints from Sherwin Williams and PPG.
-However, if you prefer another brand that we can source locally, we are happy to discuss it with you.
+For example, for exterior painting, we use professional quality paints from Sherwin Williams and PPG.
+However, if you prefer another brand that we can source locally, we will discuss it with you.

-We never charge to give you an estimate on a painting projects.
-As a commercial painter, the estimate process is not just about pricing, it’s about getting to know you and your home or business.
-Once you meet with us you will understand how important honesty and professionalism are to Peak Roofing & Construction.
-It’s that’s experience that will give you the confidence you need to trust us with your house exterior or business exterior.
+We never charge to give you an estimate on a painting project.
+However, as a commercial painter, the estimate process is not just about pricing; it’s about getting to know you and your home or business.
+Once you meet with us, you will understand how important honesty and professionalism are to Peak Roofing & Construction.
+It’s that experience that will give you the confidence you need to trust us with your house exterior or business exterior.